Good Morning, Night

-Buongiorno, notte (Good Morning, Night) is an Italian film released in 2003 and directed by Marco Bellocchio.
+Buongiorno, notte (Good Morning, Night) is a 2003 Italian drama film directed by Marco Bellocchio.
 The title of the feature film, Good Morning, Night, is taken from a poem by Emily Dickinson.

-The plot is freely adapted from the 1988 book The Prisoner by the former brigadeist Anna Laura Braghetti, which tells of the 1978 kidnapping, detention and murder of Aldo Moro by the Red Brigades.
+The plot is freely adapted from the 1988 book The Prisoner by the former Red Brigades member Anna Laura Braghetti, which tells of the 1978 kidnapping of Aldo Moro by the Red Brigades.

 Plot

 A small group of terrorists of the Red Brigades rent an apartment.
-They kidnap Aldo Moro, former prime minister of Italy and leader of the Democrazia Cristiana (Christian democracy) party.
+They kidnap Aldo Moro, former prime minister of Italy and leader of the Democrazia Cristiana (Christian Democracy) party.
 Moro writes many letters to politicians, Pope Paul VI, and his family, but the Italian government refuses to negotiate.
 A female member of the group, played by Maya Sansa, suffers doubts about the plan.